( Original image credit to Alex Stover Photography. )

 When you submit an application, you’ll be sent to a “Thank You” page.
-Applicants will receive an email confirming receipt from our Volunteer Coordinator within a day or so of submitting an app.
+Applicants will receive an email confirming receipt from our Volunteer Coordinator within a few days of submitting an app.

 August: Team leads and Volunteer Coordinator start scheduling volunteers.
 Approved volunteers will receive email with more information.
 Volunteer comp passes will be issued at this point as well.
 If a confirmed volunteer needs a refund from a previously purchased ticket, they will have access to a form to start the process.